Nicole215/honeylove/README.md

 - Under the source section, select the Main branch from the drop-down menu, leave the folder on root and click save
 - After a few minutes the page will refresh and provide a link to the deployed site
 # Bugs
-In the dev tool preview for mobile both iframes, the video and the google maps, would overlap the fixed navigation bar.
+In the dev tool preview for mobile both iframes, the video and the google maps, would overlap the fixed navigation bar when scrolling.
 It did not do so on an actual mobile phone.
 Hoewever, the issue could be fixed easily using z-index.
 # Credits and contact
 ### Credits
 - For iframe styling I used code from [W3school](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)